Planned Small Construction Accreditation Framework

 Role of the Accreditation Unit

-The Accreditation Unit are responsible for the administration of the Accreditation Framework.
-Their functions include coordination of:
+The Accreditation Unit administers the Accreditation Framework.
+Their functions include coordinating:

-The Accreditation Unit offers further services to accredited agencies on an opt in basis through the Department’s Professional and Advisory Services Team.
-These services are on a fee for service basis that are in addition to fees described above.
-These services include:
+The Accreditation Unit offers further services to accredited agencies on an opt-in basis through our Professional and Advisory Services team.
+These services are on a fee-for-service basis that are in addition to fees described above.
+Services include:

 Accredited agencies are encouraged to discuss these services with the Accreditation Unit.